alexellis/derek/README.md

 > Please show support for the project and **Star** the repo.

-From the team that bought you [OpenFaaS](https://www.openfaas.com) - Serverless Functions Made Simple.
+From the team that brought you [OpenFaaS](https://www.openfaas.com) - Serverless Functions Made Simple.

 ### Looking for the User Guide?